willyptrain/Making-Art-with-MDPs/README.md

 The basis of this program was to develop a Markov decision process algorithm for use within a grid world.
 The program provides a simple command line interface by asking user for input, row by row, to provide the Markov decision process to train off of.
+Upon receiving a grid (from user input), the program returns the optimal policy (up,down,right,left) for each grid square.

 Example (Running the program):